 The boiler works hard to heat the air (and sometimes the water) in a home.
 It may be the unsung hero of winter for many people.
-Yet, it’s hardly given a second thought unless something happens like a breakdown or a malfunction.
-Now, it’s not as if a boiler has feelings that can be hurt.
-But, showing a little appreciation for the boiler can help homeowners understand how to keep the heat flowing and the winter outside where it belongs.
-Read on to discover a bit about boilers and how they work to heat homes.
+Yet, it’s hardly given a second thought unless something happens, like a breakdown or a malfunction.
+If you’re a homeowner and your home contains a boiler, it can be helpful to know a little bit about them, including the different types of boilers, how they work, and how to keep the heat flowing and the winter outside where it belongs.

 The primary function of a boiler is to transfer heat to the air in a home or building.
 All is well when the boiler is working as it should.
 To understand how a boiler works, it’s best to take a figurative bird’s-eye-view of the process.